CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 **will not** be downloaded through nor cached by our artifactory instance.

-### Sbt client configuration
+### SBT client configuration

-#### Add ivy typesafe and sbt repositories to Artifactory
+#### Add ivy typesafe and SBT repositories to Artifactory

-For the sbt instance, there was two things to do: add the ivy typesafe repositories in the Artifactory, and configure sbt to use our Artifactory instance.
+For the SBT instance, there is two things to do: add the ivy typesafe repositories in the Artifactory and configure SBT to use our Artifactory instance.

-First, in Artifactory, we added the following remote repositories:
+First, in Artifactory, we add the following remote repositories:

 * sbt-plugin-releases => http://repo.scala-sbt.org/scalasbt/sbt-plugin-releases/
 * typesafe-ivy-releases => http://repo.typesafe.com/typesafe/ivy-releases/